Stochastic Augmented Lagrangian Method in Riemannian Shape Manifolds: Introduction

-The augmented Lagrangian method has been extensively studied; see \cite{Bertsekas1982,Birgin2014} for an introduction to the method in finite dimensions.
-Substantial theory can be found in the literature for PDE-constrained optimization, where convergence has been studied in function spaces; see \cite{Karl2018,Steck2018,kanzow2018error,kanzow2018augmented,kanzow2019improved}.
-This theory does not apply even for deterministic counterparts of \eqref{eq:SO-problem-abstract} since the control variable $\vec{u}$ belongs to a Riemannian manifold, not a Banach space.
 Stochastic approximation is a class of algorithms that originated from the paper \cite{Robbins1951} and has developed in recent decades due to its applicability to high-dimensional stochastic optimization problems.
+Thanks in part to applications in machine learning, these algorithms are increasingly being developed in the setting of Riemannian optimization; see, e.g., \cite{bonnabel2013stochastic,khuzani2017stochastic,sato2019riemannian,zhang2016riemannian,zhang2016first}.
 The most basic algorithm is the stochastic gradient method, which can be used to solve an unconstrained version of (P), i.e., the problem of minimizing the expectation.
-Recently, the stochastic gradient method was proposed to handle PDE-constrained shape optimization problems \cite{LoayzaGeiersbachWelkerHandbook,Geiersbach2021}.
+Recently, the stochastic gradient method was proposed to handle PDE-constrained shape optimization problems \cite{Geiersbach2021,LoayzaGeiersbachWelkerHandbook}.
 In \cite{Geiersbach2021}, asymptotic convergence was proven for optimization variables belonging to a Riemannian manifold and the connection was made to shape optimization following the ideas in \cite{Welker2016}.
-However, the stochastic gradient method cannot solve nonsmooth problems of the form \eqref{eq:SO-problem-abstract}.
+However, the stochastic gradient method cannot solve problems of the form \eqref{eq:SO-problem-abstract}.